cern-eos/eos/doc/develop.rst

     # Example disable krb5 and gsi
     #sec.protocol krb5
     #sec.protocol gsi

-    sec.protbind * only sss unix
+    sec.protbind localhost.localdomain unix sss
     sec.protbind localhost unix sss
-    sec.protbind localhost.localdomain unix sss
+    sec.protbind * only sss unix

-Note: that the order of sec.protbind matters for host maching (matches from "bottom up", i.e. in reverse order of specification, from most specific to least specific).
+Note: that the order of sec.protbind matters for host matching (matches from "bottom up", i.e. in reverse order of specification, from most specific to least specific).

 Also, activate QuarkDB namespace plugin usage and set other parameters as desired, e.g.: